What does rosehip oil smell like?

 How to avoid rosehip seed oil going bad quickly

 Rosehip seed oil has a rather short shelf life of 6 months after which it will go rancid.
-Things like the color, smell, and texture of the oil may change.
+Things like the colour, smell, and texture of the oil may change.
 To prevent this, it is important to store your rosehip oil the right way.
-Here are some tips to prevent rosehip oil from smelling bad :
+Here are my top tips to prevent rosehip oil from smelling bad:

 • Store away from direct sunlight or any source of heat as this can break down the oil.